Coarse grained intermolecular interactions on quantum processors: Introduction

 Here we summarize our main findings: Firstly, the number of qubits required to simulate the model on a quantum computer grows linearly with the number of molecules.
 Secondly, the number of unique circuits required to measure our Hamiltonian with all-to-all dipolar interactions scales at most linearly with the number of oscillators.
 This compares favourably to the $O(N^3)$ unique circuits that must be measured for a full orbital-based VQE Hamiltonian with $N$ orbitals~\cite{gokhale2020n}.
-Furthermore, we present simulated results showing how this model can be extended to include anharmonic electron-nuclear potentials.
 For our algorithm, relaxation of the harmonic approximation incurs negligible experimental overhead.
 Classical methods, such as path integral and Monte Carlo techniques, typically rely on the efficient sampling~\cite{westbroek2018user} of two-point correlators for Gaussian states generated by harmonic Hamiltonians.
 However, the non-Gaussian ground states of anharmonic Hamiltonians are much more costly to sample.
 Thus, anharmonic potentials have not been studied much using classical computational approaches.

 We also present proof of principle experiments using IBM superconducting quantum processors demonstrating the solubility of our model on current generation hardware.
 We focus on two linear non-polar molecules where the electronic responses are described by embedded quantum oscillators.
 Here the interactions arise from London dispersion forces for which the leading contribution comes from dipolar quantum fluctuations.
 Looking ahead to the main experimental results of this paper, Fig.~\ref{fig: spectrum} shows the result of our VQA; combined with a simple method to extract the binding energy; for a pair of these interacting oscillators with parameters chosen to represent an Iodine (\Itwonospace) molecular dimer.
 This demonstration successfully recreates the leading order London dispersion interaction, thereby giving the first demonstration of the use of quantum processors to model dispersion forces directly arising from quantum fluctuations.